vrhovnik/azure-monitor-automation-wth/README.md

-# azure-monitor-automation-wth
+# Azure monitor automation wth

-What the hack structure to understand Azure monitoring and automation in depth
+What the hack structure initiative to enable partners to understand automation and monitoring options in Azure through different tools and mechanisms solving challenges, which will help them understand their application and workloads even better and to solve common challenges with automation and monitoring.